cantaloupe-project/cantaloupe/README.md

 (https://github.com/geosolutions-it/imageio-ext) library.
 ZIP-compressed TIFFs are not supported.

-JaiProcessor, on the other hand, is able to load TIFF images in tiles, which makes it very fast with this format.
+JaiProcessor is able to load TIFF images in tiles, which makes it pretty fast with this format.

 # Custom Development